 Understanding SQL Injection

-Web applications interact with databases to perform various operations such as retrieving, updating, deleting, or inserting data.
-When users provide input data, it is often used directly in SQL queries to fetch or modify information in the database.
-However, if this input is not properly validated or sanitized, it becomes vulnerable to SQL Injection (SQLi), a common type of cyber attack.
+Web applications interact with databases to perform operations such as retrieving, updating, deleting, or inserting data.
+When users provide input, it is often used in SQL queries to fetch or modify information in the database.
+If this input is not properly validated or sanitized, it becomes vulnerable to SQL Injection (SQLi), a common cyber attack type.

 SQL Injection is a technique where attackers manipulate SQL queries to execute unauthorized actions on a database.
-This allows them to extract sensitive information, modify data, or even damage the database itself.
-In this article, we will explore what SQL Injection is, how it works, the risks it poses, and how it can be mitigated.
+This can allow attackers to extract sensitive information, modify data, or even damage the database itself.

 1. What is SQL Injection?

-SQL Injection is a type of attack where attackers inject malicious SQL code into web applications.
+SQL Injection is an attack where malicious SQL code is injected into web applications.
 These applications typically accept user input and pass it directly to SQL queries.
-If this input is not properly sanitized or validated, attackers can exploit the SQL query and run unauthorized commands on the database.
+If input is not properly validated, attackers can exploit the query and run unauthorized commands on the database.

 2. How Does SQL Injection Work?